This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 Ableton Live is a trademark of Ableton AG, registered in the United States and other countries.

-iPhone is a trademark of Apple Inc., registered in the United States and other countries.
+iPhone and iPad are trademarks of Apple Inc., registered in the United States and other countries.